 Massimo Magni is an Associate Professor at the Department of Management at Università Bocconi where he is also the Director of the MSc in International Management.
 Since January 2021 he has been Faculty Deputy of the Leadership, Organization & Human Resources Knowledge Group at SDA Bocconi.

-At SDA Bocconi, he was Director of Organization and Human Resources Management Department.
-His academic work and professional commitments are aimed at supporting company leaders in developing a team-oriented and collaborative culture, and he conducted numerous organizational behavior and leadership workshops as well as research and training projects in Europe, Middle East and North America.
+At SDA Bocconi, he was the Director of the Organization and Human Resources Management Department.
+His academic work and professional commitments are aimed at supporting company leaders in developing a team-oriented and collaborative culture, and he has conducted numerous organizational behavior and leadership workshops as well as research and education projects in Europe, the Middle East and North America.

-Massimo earned a Ph.D. in Organization and Information Systems from LUISS University in Rome and an ITP (International Teachers Programme) at Kellogg School of Business (Northwestern University, Chicago).
-He is also associate coach at Columbia University in New York.
+Massimo earned a PhD from LUISS University and an International Teachers Program from the Kellogg School of Business (Northwestern University, Chicago) and was a visiting PhD at the University of Maryland.
+He is an Associate Coach at Columbia University, New York.